 One of America’s most distinguished lyric-coloratura sopranos, Amanda Pabyan has been described by the New York Times as “a brilliant coloratura” and “technically agile, clarion toned and incisive.”
 Most recently she revisited Konstanze in Die Entführung aus dem Serail for Arizona Opera and sang Donna Anna in Don Giovanni with Syracuse Opera.
-The upcoming 2012-2013 season sees her return to Syracuase Opera as Susanna in Le nozze di Figaro, and Roselinda in Die Fledermaus with Opera on the James.
+The 2012-2013 season saw her return to Syracuse Opera as Susanna in Le nozze di Figaro.
+Additionally, she performed Roselinda in Die Fledermaus with Opera on the James and joined the Cincinnati Pops for their concert From Stage to Screen: Opera Classics and Film Favorites.
 Additional recent highlights include an appearance as Konstanze in Die Entführung aus dem Serail with Opera Atelier, Fiordiligi in Così fan tutte with the Lyrique-en-mer festival in Belle-ile, her role debut of Juliette in Romeo et Juliette with Syracuse Opera, an appearance with the Seattle Symphony as the soprano soloist in Beethoven’s Ninth Symphony and a cover of the role of Donna Anna in Don Giovanni with both New York City Opera and the Los Angeles Philharmonic.
+Upcoming engagements include her role debut as Leonore in Beethoven’s Fidelio with the Shippensburg Music Festival.

 On the concert stage, she has joined the American Symphony Orchestra at Lincoln Center in a triple-bill of semi-staged operas by Hindemith, performed the Fauré Requiem with the North Carolina Symphony Orchestra, and appeared in a New Year’s Eve performance with the Boston Pops Orchestra in a program saluting the Viennese tradition.
 Ms. Pabyan participated in the Washington National Opera’s Domingo-Cafritz Young Artist Program and was the 2002 New England Regional Winner and a National Semi-finalist in the Metropolitan Opera National Council Auditions.
 She joined Glimmerglass Opera as a member of the Young American Artist Program in the summer of 2002 and appeared with the Santa Fe Opera in 2001 as part of the company’s Apprentice Artist Program.